-The volume of the house is a two-story stucco façade structure with vertical cedar and black metal accents.
-The wall-to-wall, full height sliding doors create an indoor-outdoor experience by extending the front yard fire pit and seating area through the living room to the backyard swimming pool and cabana beyond.
-The climate of the Harbor provides an ideal environment to open the space up to the yards year-round, thereby expanding the footprint of the house and allowing for an uninterrupted flow between rooms and indoor and outdoor areas.
+The two-story stucco façade is accentuated with vertical cedar and black metal elements.
+Wall-to-wall sliding doors create an indoor-outdoor flow, linking the front yard fire pit and seating area to the living room and extending to the backyard pool and cabana.
+The Harbor’s climate provides an ideal environment to open the space up to the yards year-round, thereby expanding the footprint of the house and allowing for an uninterrupted flow between rooms and indoor and outdoor areas.

-Stack bond CMU garden walls in the front yard define the entry sequence, honoring the mid-century history of the residence.
+In the front yard, stack bond CMU garden walls define the entry sequence, paying homage to the home’s mid-century heritage.

 Location: Huntington Beach, California